-Much of the content on this page has been presented in a variety of formats, including as articles, blogs, presentations and workshops.
+Much of this has been presented in a variety of formats, including as articles, blogs, presentations and workshops.
 Please do feel free to contact me if you would like to discuss content of this sort, in any format.

 Unless otherwise noted, clicking on the title will open the article in pdf format.